top of page

 P L A Y T E S T S

-A freeform base builder algorithm was scripted that allows users to place architectural elements onto the open world: walls, foundations, roofs, doors, windows, beams, arches, bricks, and simple blocks.
-Some assets were rendered in and retexturized from open-source UE5 and Sketchfab libraries.
-The embodied carbon was calculated based on data from the University of Bath's Inventory of Embodied Carbon and Energy report.
-24 playtests were conducted including architectural and planning researchers, students, and professors.
-Below are some images from the alpha (first), beta (second), and gold (final) stages of the playtests which informed the MVP.
+A freeform base-builder algorithm was developed, enabling users to place architectural elements such as walls, foundations, roofs, doors, windows, beams, arches, bricks, and simple blocks into an open-world environment.
+Certain assets were adapted and retextured from open-source libraries, including UE5 and Sketchfab.
+The embodied carbon of materials was calculated using data from the University of Bath's Inventory of Embodied Carbon and Energy report.
+A total of 24 playtests were conducted with participants including architectural and planning researchers, students, and professors.
+Below are images from the alpha (initial), beta (intermediate), and gold (final) stages of the playtests, which informed the development of the Minimum Viable Product (MVP).

 Group 23 (2).jpg